Invalidity Insurance (Agriculture) Convention, 1933 (shelved)

-Having decided upon the adoption of certain proposals with regard to compulsory invalidity insurance,...
+Content

+The six ILO Conventions (Nos.
+35–40) adopted in 1933 on old-age, invalidity, and survivors' insurance all contain similar provisions that contain a non-discrimination obligation.
+As a rule, aliens shall have the same contribution obligations and entitlement to benefit as nationals, regardless of whether their country has ratified the Convention or is even a member of the ILO.

 Modification

 The concepts included in the convention were revised and included in ILO Convention C128, Invalidity, Old-Age and Survivors' Benefits Convention, 1967.

 Ratifications

 Prior to its being shelved, the convention had been ratified by ten states.